And I have never been more terrified pre-show.

 “More of this makes me feel more.”

-I felt that I didn’t like the fit of my pants.
+At the top of the show, my initiation was that I felt that I didn’t like the fit of my pants.
 The pants made me feel fat and out of shape.
 I don’t like clothes shopping generally.
 I really don’t like going clothes shopping with my wife who constantly makes me try on clothes that make me feel fat and out of shape.

 So when my scene partner spoke I was already predisposed to react to her through an exasperated lens.
 “Where are my clothes?” she asked.
 The same place mine were, I huffed; on and under the bench.
 We were in a changing suite at a clothing store, of course.